afridi-cse/100-days-code-with-python/day-11/README.md

 binary_search([1,2,3,5,8], 5) -> True

 # Program-2 :
 Write a Python program for sequential search.
-Go to the editor Sequential Search : In computer science, linear search or sequential search is a method for finding a particular value in a list that checks each element in sequence until the desired element is found or the list is exhausted.
+Sequential Search : In computer science, linear search or sequential search is a method for finding a particular value in a list that checks each element in sequence until the desired element is found or the list is exhausted.
 The list need not be ordered.
 Test Data :
 Sequential_Search([11,23,58,31,56,77,43,12,65,19],31) -> (True, 3)